davidmallasen/LiveChess2FEN/README.md

     ~~~
     In order to solve permanently the error, add that line to the end of your `~/.bashrc` file.

+- If you get the error `error: command 'aarch64-linux-gnu-gcc' failed with exit status 1` run:
+    ~~~
+    sudo apt-get install python3-dev
+    ~~~

 ## Setup

 Note: You can find a list of version numbers for the python packages that have been tested to work in the `requirements.txt` file.